Tuvalu – Guide for Backpackers

 Travelling to Tuvalu.

-According to the United Nations World Tourism Organisation, Tuvalu was the least visited country in the world in 2016, making it a seriously off-the-beaten track location for tourists!
-In turn, the island does not have organised activities like you’re usual tourist destination, however there are hotels and lodges to help organise your stay once you arrive.
+According to the United Nations World Tourism Organisation, Tuvalu was the least visited country in the world in 2016, making it a seriously off-the-beaten-track location for tourists!
+In turn, the island does not have organised activities like your usual tourist destination, however, there are hotels and lodges to help organise your stay once you arrive.
 For that reason, Tuvalu is best visited by travellers who are up for spontaneous adventures!

 For more islands to visit, see our 5 South Pacific Islands That Are Awesome for Backpackers.